Red states and blue states: Contrast with color usage in other countries

-Contemporary use
+History of current designations

 The advent of color television in America during the late 1950s and early 1960s prompted television news reporters to rely on color-coded electoral maps, though sources conflict as to the conventions they used.
 One source claims that in the elections prior to 2000 every state that voted for Democratic candidates but one had been coded red.
 It further claims that from 1976 to 2004, in an attempt to avoid favoritism in color-coding, the broadcast networks standardized the convention of alternating every four years between blue and red the color used for the incumbent president's party.